day8/re-frame-10x/README.md

 ### Temporary Warning

-> Some of the descriptions above are aspirational. `re-frame-trace` remains a WIP experiment.
+> Some of the claims above are aspirational. `re-frame-trace` remains a WIP experiment.
 But we're getting there.

 ## A Visual Sampler